 - Mobile signal is available for basic services but connecting to the internet is only possible near the beachfront.

-- Electricity is available only from 06PM to 06AM.
+- The island is powered by a generator.
+Electricity is available only from 06PM to 06AM.

-- Food in resorts are quite expensive.
+- Food in popular or bigger resorts are quite expensive.
 It is better to bring your own food that is enough for your entire stay.
 Budget options are available in the neighborhood though.

 - PADI-certified dive shops are available in the island.

 - If you take the passenger boat, remember that the last boat leaves the island at 01PM.
 The schedule ay be earlier on lean season.
 You must coordinate with the tourism office for the updated schedule.